IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Part 2.
 DSFS administration reference
 This part of the document discusses reference information for Data Set File System (DSFS).

-© Copyright IBM Corp.
+Â© Copyright IBM Corp.
 2022, 2024

 57

 58 z/OS: z/OS Data Set File System Administration

 Chapter 10. z/OS system commands
-These system commands are available. · MODIFY DSFS PROCESS queries internal counters and values.
-Use it to initiate or gather debugging information. · MODIFY OMVS,STOPPFS=DSFS.
-Use it to stop DSFS. · SETOMVS RESET starts the DSFS physical file system (PFS) if it has not been started at IPL, or if the PFS was stopped and the BPXF032D message was responded to with a reply of i. · SET OMVS=xx where xx is the BPXPRMxx member that contains the FILESYSTYPE and/or MOUNT statement for DSFS.
+These system commands are available. Â· MODIFY DSFS PROCESS queries internal counters and values.
+Use it to initiate or gather debugging information. Â· MODIFY OMVS,STOPPFS=DSFS.
+Use it to stop DSFS. Â· SETOMVS RESET starts the DSFS physical file system (PFS) if it has not been started at IPL, or if the PFS was stopped and the BPXF032D message was responded to with a reply of i. Â· SET OMVS=xx where xx is the BPXPRMxx member that contains the FILESYSTYPE and/or MOUNT statement for DSFS.
 Run these commands from the console or from System Display and Search Facility (SDSF).

-© Copyright IBM Corp.
+Â© Copyright IBM Corp.
 2022, 2024

 59